-It's not unusual for the computer to forecast undefeated regular season records for multiple teams or, as is the case this year, multiple 1-loss teams.
+It's not unusual for the computer to forecast undefeated regular season records for multiple teams.
 Given the fact that each team plays less than 10% of the 128-team field, the argument could be made that multiple teams should well out-perform the field each and every season.
 However, math can not predict which teams will succumb to pressure, make too many mistakes, take the huge underdog opponent lightly, lose key players to injuries, or encounter bad luck.

 That's why no one can claim a trophy until the games are played and won.